jpmat/ginlong_RS485/README.md

 ### Female plug
 ![alt text](https://github.com/RobertSmart/ginlong_RS485/blob/master/images/exceedconn_ginlong.PNG "Ginlong comms plug")

 The ginlong inverter uses an exceedconn EC series plug for the commes port.
-I beleive this model number is EC04681-2014-bf.
+I believe this model number is EC04681-2014-bf.
 These are very hard to source right now, but we are trying to get some in stock.

 Only 2 pins are actually used for the connection.